projectje/ConvertOneNote2MarkDown/docs/README.md

 ## Notes

 - the script will not export encrypted objects.
 TODO is to report this in a warning file
-- the script will not unfold folded pages, this is TODO
 - more Pandoc conversion options TODO
-- more MD specific after conversions TODO I did not implement all in the other forks yet
+- more MD specific after conversions TODO (did not implement all stuff in the other forks yet)
 - Publish on section or notebook level TODO
 - Log file instead of Global Error TODO
+- Im doubting docx is a good base for md since its does not export the checkboxes while html does
+- More metadata would be available for export in md

 ## Forked